Embroidery Blog

 Using modern techniques, these bouquets take on volume making you want to reach out and grab the bouquet right from the frame.
 Speaking of frames, only the best quality framing options are used in your choice of stain and shape to match your bouquet and your home’s style perfectly.
 Your bouquet will be delivered ready to be displayed.

 Because of their time intensity, I only take on 3-4 bouquets a year.
-Commission slots will open March 20th for 2024.
-Join the Mailing List HERE to be notified first.
+Commission slots open in February/March of each year.
+Join the Mailing List to be notified first.
 You can see more details and pricing information HERE.

 I’m truly honored to create these treasured pieces for you.
 Thank you for trusting me with something so special.
 Happy Stitching!